top of page

 12. What is Agni?

-Agni is a Sanskrit word, which means “ digestive fire”.
+Agni is a Sanskrit word, which means “digestive fire”.
 All impressions that we bring into ourselves need to be transformed.
-Altogether we have 13 digestive fires, whereby the main digestive fire is harbored in our digestive tract- our ‘Belly fire’ which has the Job to transform food to nutrients.
+Altogether, we have 13 digestive fires, whereby the main digestive fire is harboured in our digestive tract, our ‘Belly fire,’ which has the Job to transform food to nutrients.

 13. What can Ayurveda heal?